Solution for Injection (pre-filled syringe); Solution for Injection (Auto-injector)

 Inflammation of blood vessels in the skin or lymph glands

-Diarrhoea or mucus or blood in your stools
+Signs of inflammatory bowel disease such as diarrhoea or mucus or blood in your stools,

 role of Brenzys in the development of cancer is not known.